opensafely-core/job-server/DEVELOPERS.md

 ## Deployment

 It is currently configured to be deployed Heroku-style, and requires the environment variables defined in `dotenv-sample`.

 The DataLab job server is deployed to our `dokku2` instance, instructions are are in [INSTALL.md](INSTALL.md).

 ## Testing

 Run `make dev-config` if you have not already.

-Note: you will need the bitwarden cli tool installed in order to access passwords.
+_Note:_ you will need the [Bitwarden CLI tool](https://bitwarden.com/help/article/cli/) installed in order to access passwords.

 Run the tests with: